An appraiser performs an evaluation that leads to an opinion of value.

-The appraiser will typically use a several "approaches," typically three, to come to the estimation of worth.
+The real estate appraiser must use a number of "approaches," typically three, to arrive at the estimation of worth.

 If you are applying for a loan.